PeterXQC/block_lanczos_CIF/README.md

 ## matrices

 There is only one matrix in `matrices/`, which is used to generate figure 3.6.
-This matrix is obtained from [Matrix Market](https://math.nist.gov/MatrixMarket/) under the directory 'by collection/Independent Sets and Generators/QCD/'.
+This matrix is obtained from [Matrix Market](https://math.nist.gov/MatrixMarket/) under the directory `by collection/Independent Sets and Generators/QCD/`.

 ## Usage

 To generate figures:
-add some script here
+1.
-Run each notebook manually (possibly very time consuming).
+2. Run each notebook manually (possibly very time consuming).
-Run each notebook manually from loaded data.
+3. Run each notebook manually from loaded data.

 ## Special Thanks